anur0n/academic-personal-webpage-kickstart/content/post/paper-summary/virtual-rodent/index.md

 ### Limitations for HLAI
 This platform so far tests only a few tasks.
 This approach may not be enough to discretize all the tasks of human and analyze.
 Also the approach only analized motor controls.

-###For our use
-#We may use their approach to provide proprioceptor observations.
-Also, we their joint controlling mechanisms might be useful for our project.

 Another blog about this paper can be found [here](https://spectrum.ieee.org/tech-talk/artificial-intelligence/machine-learning/ai-powered-rat-valuable-new-tool-neuroscience)

 ### Future Readings